 Heather Lyle is a dedicated educator and forever student who is excited to share her expertise all over the world.
 Summer 2019 she spent in London seeing private Zoom clients in person.
 Summer 2018 she taught at the Fitzmaurice Freedom and Focus Conference in London and at The Pan American Vocology Association / VASTA Conference in Seattle.
-2017 was a very busy year.
+2017 was also a very busy year.
 January 2017 Lyle spent in India where she taught an amazing workshop for twenty eight people with Catherine Fitzmaurice, the creator of Fitzmaurice Voicework®.
-In Spring Lyle presented her Vocal Yoga Method® for The Voice Foundation, the premier conference for voice science.
-In the summer Lyle was the key presenter for a voice conference at the Hong Kong Academy of Performing Arts and she presented two workshops at La Salle University in Singapore for the Voice and Speech Trainers Association.
+In Spring Lyle presented her Vocal Yoga Method® for The Voice Foundation, the premier conference for voice science and in the summer Lyle was the key presenter for a voice conference at the Hong Kong Academy of Performing Arts.
+In addition she presented two workshops at La Salle University in Singapore for the Voice and Speech Trainers Association.
 In 2016 Lyle was a guest teacher at the Hong Kong Academy of Performing Arts introducing her Vocal Yoga Method to the students and Hong Kong professional actors.
-January 2015 and January 2014 Lyle spent five weeks in Pondicherry and Kolkata, India where she worked for the educational division of the American Idol owned TV show “Indian Idol” creating vocal pedagogy for the new schools that opened across the country.
+January 2015 and January 2014 Lyle spent five weeks in Pondicherry and Kolkata, India where she worked for Loreto College, the educational division of the American Idol owned TV show “Indian Idol” creating vocal pedagogy for the new schools that opened across the country.

 Aside from academic teaching, Lyle has taught seven teacher certifications of her Vocal Yoga Method® and is co-owner of a retreats business (www.tuneinretreats.com) where she holds voice and yoga retreats in Greece.